China's economic slowdown bottoming out, data seen showing

 Apart from cutting rates, Beijing has cut banks’ reserve requirements to free up an estimated 1.2 trillion yuan for lending ($191 billion) in a series of moves since November 2011.

 It has tweaked taxes and promised to fast-track key government-backed projects.
-Wen said boosting investment is key to stabilizing growth, setting the stage for local officials to roll out ambitious projects.
+Wen said boosting investment is key to stabilising growth, setting the stage for local officials to roll out ambitious projects.

 Analysts expect the data to show consumer inflation in July dropped to 1.7 percent from 2.2 percent in June, a big pullback from a three-year high last July of 6.5 percent.

-However, the central bank said in a report last week consumer inflation might rebound after August due to seasonal factors and the rising cost of labor and resources.
+However, the central bank said in a report last week consumer inflation might rebound after August due to seasonal factors and the rising cost of labour and resources.

 Still, there is little sign of inflationary pressures coming from factories.
 July’s data is expected to show that producer prices fell in July by 2.5 percent from a year earlier, its steepest fall since October 2009.